pustotnik/zenmake/docs/dependencies.rst

 ZenMake projects
 """"""""""""""""""""

-Configuration for this type of dependency is simple in most cases: you configure config variable :ref:`dependencies<buildconf-dependencies>` with the :ref:`rootdir<buildconf-dep-params-rootdir>` and :ref:`export-includes<buildconf-dep-params-export-includes>` (if it's necessary) and then specify dependency in :ref:`use<buildconf-taskparams-use>` using existing task names from dependency buildconf.
+Configuration for this type of dependency is simple in most cases: you set up the config variable :ref:`dependencies<buildconf-dependencies>` with the :ref:`rootdir<buildconf-dep-params-rootdir>` and the :ref:`export-includes<buildconf-dep-params-export-includes>` (if it's necessary) and then specify this dependency in :ref:`use<buildconf-taskparams-use>`, using existing task names from dependency buildconf.

 Example in Python format: